bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## P3: Technical Requirements

 Convert the `ResponseData` interface to use generics so it can take a type of `Restaurant`, `State`, or `City`.
-We've written the state & city interfaces for you.
+We’ve written the state & city interfaces for you.
 Make sure to update the `getRestaurants` method in the `RestaurantComponent` as well.

 ## P3: Setup